J4NN0/machine-learning-pca-svm/README.md

 *I suggest to read the [documentation](https://github.com/J4NN0/machine-learning-pca/blob/master/doc/pca_report.pdf) in order to have a more in-depth explenation.
 Also a [demonstration video](https://www.youtube.com/watch?v=6ltDO_momlI) is available on youtube.*

 ### SVM

+Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.

 An example of two different graphs in data classifciation using the rbf (Radial Basis Function) kernel.